Location: Abiko City, Chiba, Chiba Japan

 Profession: Business Owner/Manager

-Currently, the battery electricity source is only DC, therefore, we need to convert from AC to DC every time batteries are charged and in the case of AC motors and additional conversion is required, resulting on electricity losses of up to 35%.
+Inspired by: Currently, the battery electricity source is only DC, therefore, we need to convert from AC to DC every time batteries are charged and in the case of AC motors and additional conversion is required, resulting on electricity losses of up to 35%.

 Therefore, we have been developing a solution to avoid or improve this two-time conversion.
 Capitalizing on the team’s 25 years of experience and 5 years of research, we have developed the first-ever standalone AC battery (patent-pending).
 The general public has begrudgingly accepted that the battery electricity source must be DC ever since Alessandro Volta developed a primary battery in 1800.
 Although it is true that it makes sense to use DC batteries for lower power devices such as lights, radios or smartphones, battery applications for Electric Vehicles (EV), drones or Electric Airplanes (EA) consume much more power within the same amount of time.
 Thus, DC batteries alone prove to be insufficient to provide a steady voltage or current that these devices require.
 In these cases, AC batteries are needed, and they are more efficient and easier to control than the conventional DC batteries.